LamprosAndreou/Mixed-Messages/README.txt

 This is a program called Mixed_Messages from Codecademy.
 This Program every time a user runs it prints a different message, from the arrays.
-The arrays contain the basic messages and then, inside the switch cases the messages are processed in your final form.
+The arrays contain the basic messages and then, inside the switch cases the messages are processed in their final form.